Position

 What does a Dental Hygienist do?

-A Dental Hygienist plays a crucial role in maintaining oral health.
-They work closely with dentists to provide preventive dental care.
-This includes cleaning teeth, examining mouths for signs of oral diseases, and educating patients on proper oral hygiene.
-Dental Hygienists use specialized tools to remove plaque and tartar from teeth.
-They also take dental x-rays and apply protective agents like fluoride and sealants to prevent cavities.
-Their goal is to ensure patients have healthy teeth and gums.
+A Dental Hygienist plays a vital role in maintaining oral health.
+They work closely with dentists to provide preventive care.
+Their duties include cleaning teeth, examining mouths for signs of disease, and educating patients on proper oral hygiene.
+They use special tools to remove plaque and tartar from teeth.
+They also take X-rays and apply protective sealants to prevent cavities.
+Dental Hygienists help patients understand how to care for their teeth and gums at home.

 View Dental Hygienist jobs nearby